jose-villegas/IllustrativeVolumeRendering/README.md

 Lets you load a volume, save transfer functions (with assigned styles), load transfer functions, rotate and zoom around the volumetric data.

-Uses volume rendering with raycasting which along with contour detection is quite heavy on the GPU.

 ![alt tag](https://raw.githubusercontent.com/jose-villegas/StyleTransferFunction/master/FGC_T3/images/screenshot1.png)